The 7 Best Heated Mattress Pads And Bed Heating Systems

 Most heated pads are machine washable and can even be dried, which in my experience, is more convenient than spot cleaning.
 However, they typically require a specific cycle and should only be washed when absolutely necessary.

 Typically, the recommended cycle is a brief, cold wash – so don’t just toss it in with your regular laundry!
-Drying may require a short, cool cycle or air drying.
+Then the drying will either be very short and cooler, or air-dried only.

 Warranty

 Every product I’ve discussed in this article comes with a minimum one-year warranty, with some extending up to five years.
-Considering the importance of this aspect, I strongly recommend ensuring your chosen product comes with a substantial warranty.
+I think this is an important point, so I highly recommend checking yours has a good warranty.